KKGo-Software-engineering/workshop-summer/Backlog.md

 # HongJot Requirements

 ## Context
-HongJot is a mobile app that helps users to track their expenses.
-Users can take a picture of their receipts and the app will extract the expense information from the image.
-The app will then store the expense information in a database and provide a summary of the expenses to the user.
+HongJot is a mobile app that helps spenders to track their expenses.
+Spenders can take a picture of their receipts and the app will extract the expense information from the image.
+The app will then store the expense information in a database and provide a summary of the expenses to the spender.

-# User Stories
+# Spender Stories
-## Story 1: As a user, I want to upload an image of my receipt so that I can track my expenses.
+## Story 1: As a spender, I want to upload an image of my receipt so that I can track my expenses.

 Acceptance Criteria:
-- The user can upload an image of their receipt.
+- The spender can upload an image of their receipt.
 - The image is stored in an S3 bucket.
-- The user receives a success message after the image is uploaded.
+- The spender receives a success message after the image is uploaded.

 Technical Requirements:
 - REST API to upload an image to an S3 bucket.